-All students are assigned an academic advisor, who is responsible for carefully guiding students through their academic journey at Naropa, beginning with new student orientation and ending with graduation.
+All students are assigned an Academic Advisor, who is responsible for guiding students through their academic journey at Naropa, beginning with new student orientation and ending with graduation.
 Advisors assist students in navigating academic policies and procedures, tracking degree requirements and creating course schedules each semester.
 Advisors also monitor students’ academic performance and intervene when students are in academic difficulty.
 Advisors are student advocates who assist students in making well-informed decisions regarding their education.
 This process includes helping students to clarify their interests, strengths and goals, as well as assisting them in developing their decision-making skills.

-Undergraduate Academic Advising is located on the second floor of Wulsin Hall in The Learning Commons, an alliance of campus resources that actively collaborate to support a student's journey toward self-discovery, academic success, and engaged action in the world.
+Undergrad Academic Advising is located on the second floor of Wulsin Hall in The Learning Commons, an alliance of campus resources that actively collaborate to support a student's journey toward self-discovery, academic success, and engaged action in the world.

 BA, History; Secondary Education Teaching Certificate, SUNY Brockport